Newsletter

 All Systems Go!

 As we greet another new year, we bid 2014 farewell and are excited about new opportunities in 2015.
 The wine country real estate market continues to flourish with a limited quantity of quality inventory and ongoing demand.
-We’ve been fortunate with an abundance of rain to start the rainy season and our community showed its resilience by coming together after the Napa earthquake last summer.
+Here we will be taking a look at trends, insights, analysis for wine country values.
+We’ve been fortunate with an abundance of rain to start the rainy season.
+Our community showed its resilience by coming together after the Napa earthquake last summer.
 While last year was full of challenges, we were able to overcome the hurdles and move forward.
 The wine business remains strong with another great harvest.
 All signs point toward another positive year.
 Speaking of the new year and exciting opportunities, I would ask you to take a look at my new web site, www.vintroux.com or www.vineyardandwinerysales.com where you can find this article and more wine country real estate information.
 In this edition we will touch on vineyard sales, an overseas buyer update, the 2014 crop, the drought and ways to conserve water, the winery market and permit challenges, a spot check (RRV), 1031 Exchange quick reference, and a few other interesting tid bits.
 Let’s get started!

 Vineyard Sales